offbynull/learn/Biology/input/input.md

 }
 ```

-The term...
+If an organism has...
- * `{bm} genotype` refers to the alleles present for a set of one or more gene(s).
+ * the same allele for each gene, it's said to be `{bm} homozygous`.
- * `{bm} phenotype` refers to the observable trait(s) expressed by a genotype.
+ * different alleles for each gene, it's said to be `{bm} heterozygous`.

-For a gene, if an organism has...
+In the above example, the...
- * the same allele twice, it's said to be `{bm} homozygous`.
+ * male parents's genotype is 2 red alleles (homozygous) while the phenotype is red.
- * two different alleles, it's said to be `{bm} heterozygous`.
+ * female parents's genotype is 2 white alleles (homozygous) while the phenotype is white.

-In the above example, the genotype for flower color is 1 red allele and 1 white allele (heterozygous) while the phenotype for flower color is pink.
+ * child's genotype is 1 red allele and 1 white allele (heterozygous) while the phenotype is pink.

 For each gene, offspring get a random allele from each parent.
 The odds of which alleles the offspring ends up with can be visualized using a `{bm} Punnett square` diagram: a table where the alleles for a gene are written across the top axis (male parent) and down the left axis (female parent), and each `{bm-ri} cell` maps to the alleles in the top/left coordinate that it's in.

 For example, a gene that controls the color of a flower has 2 alleles: red and white.
 The male parent has 2 red alleles while the female parent has both a red allele and a white allele.
-The Punnett square describing the odds of the offspring:
+The Punnett square describing the probability offspring's alleles:

 ```{csv}
  , R , R